 Typically, you’ll find anything in the 2-3% range, which doesn’t sound like much but as your savings grows, it will add some money towards your savings each month.

-The thing is, you have to WANT to make changes to start saving money monthly.
+In order to succeed, you have to WANT to make changes to start saving money monthly.
 And you have to keep a long term outlook and be patient.

 Otherwise you may quickly lose interest and fall out of a routine you think is not working because your results are taking time.

 I’ve mentioned in other posts, a lot of roadblocks to making positive financial changes is your mindset.
+Granted, there can be situations out of your control (like a sudden job loss).

 But, “how” and “why” you want to save money each month is up to you.
 This means, you’ll have to determine what expenses to save and which ones you’d like to keep because it improves your quality of life.